 - 3. On the menu bar, click Options > Update Employees > Update Maximum Only, and then select one of the following:

 - ALL Employees

 - · 'Current' Employees

-- 4. On the File menu, click Save.
+- 4. Click File > Save.

 Workers' Compensation

 About Workers Compensation

 In the 5-3-2 Workers' Compensation window, you can set up the table for workers' compensation codes, rates, and experience modifier.
 Sage 100 Contractor uses the table in conjunction with the workers' compensation payroll calculation to compute the premium for each code category.
 How you set up the workers' compensation codes depends on the requirements for each province.